docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

     This extra step is required to avoid the `553 5.7.1 Sender address rejected: not owned by user` error (the account used for setting up Gmail is `admin.gmail@example.com` and `info.gmail@example.com` )

 - Send some test emails to these addresses and make other tests.
-Then stop the container with `ctrl+c` and start it again as a daemon: `docker-compose up -d mail`.
+Then stop the container with `ctrl+c` and start it again as a daemon: `docker-compose up -d mailserver`.

 - Now save on Moodle configuration the SMTP settings and test by trying to send some messages to other users: